LLNL/axom/src/docs/sphinx/dev_guide/gitflow_branching.rst

 The master branch records the official release history of the project.
 Each time the master branch is changed, it is tagged with a new version number.
-For a description of our versioning scheme, see :ref:`versioning-label`.
+For a description of our versioning scheme, see :ref:`semver-label`.

 The develop branch is used to integrate and test new features and most bug fixes before they are merged into master.